-Village On The Isle Foundation Golf Classic raises $125k
+Village On The Isle Foundation Golf Classic raises $125K

 The Village On The Isle Foundation hosted its first Golf Classic Saturday, May 11 at the Ritz-Carlton Golf Club in Lakewood Ranch.

-With the support of sponsors and about 80 golfers, the event raised over $125,000.
+With the support of sponsors and about 80 golfers, the event raised more than $125,000.

-“The Village On The Isle Foundation serves an instrumental role to our organization’s mission, and we are grateful for all our sponsors, including major supporters, Willis Smith Construction, Stevens Construction, RPLP Architects, Ziegler Capital, and Atlas Insurance, who helped kick off this inaugural event for us,” said VOTI CEO Joel Anderson.
+“The Village On The Isle Foundation serves an instrumental role to our organization’s mission, and we are grateful for all our sponsors, including major supporters, Willis Smith Construction, Stevens Construction, RPLP Architects, Ziegler Capital, and Atlas Insurance, who helped kick off this inaugural event for us,” VOTI CEO Joel Anderson said.

-“We look forward to our Golf Classic becoming a premier event in our local area,” says Willis “Bill” Schmidt, Chairman of Village On The Isle Foundation, “It is a wonderful opportunity for residents, staff, business partners and others to gather together for our cause and have a little fun as well.”
+“We look forward to our Golf Classic becoming a premier event in our local area,” Willis “Bill” Schmidt, chairman of Village On The Isle Foundation, said.
+“It is a wonderful opportunity for residents, staff, business partners and others to gather together for our cause and have a little fun as well.”

 Post a comment as